puppetlabs/bolt/pre-docs/bolt_installing.md

 Bolt packages include their own copy of Ruby.

+When you install gems for use with Bolt, use the `--user-install` flag to avoid requiring privileged access for installation.
+This option also enables sharing gem content with Puppet installations — such as when running `apply` on `​localhost` — that use the same Ruby version.​

-To install a gem for use with Bolt:
+To install a gem for use with Bolt, use the command appropriate to your operating system:

 -   On Windows with the default install location, `"C:/Program Files/Puppet Labs/Bolt/bin/gem.bat" install --user-install <gem>`
 -   On other platforms, `/opt/puppetlabs/bolt/bin/gem install --user-install <gem>`

-The `--user-install` flag is recommended to avoid requiring privileged access to add functionality to Bolt.
-It also allows sharing gem content with Puppet installations (such as when running `apply` on `localhost`) that use the same Ruby version (currently Puppet 6).

 ## Install Bolt as a gem